nimbleltd/docs/docs/validation.md

 This list is incomplete at this time.
 We will update this list as new validation rules are created.

 We realize that it is impossible to perform all server side data validation using a predetermined finite set of validation rules.
 Our goal is not to cover all possibilities.
 We are currently working to define a reasonable set that covers as much territory as possible.
-We are also evaluating alternatives on how to handle more custom validation needs.
+We are also evaluating alternatives for how to handle more custom validation needs.

 ## Common validation rule parameters